 Earnings Combined Building Block (BB) Assessment: Good/Moderate

-FACEBANK has shown solid profitability metrics driven by an above average net interest margin (NIM), supported by low funding costs and an above average yield on its residential mortgage loan portfolio, its primary loan category.
-Additionally, the NIM has been increasing in recent periods, reflecting higher interest rates.
+The Company’s earnings are supported by a low-cost deposit base, along with a higher than average yield on its residential mortgage portfolio, which helps to support the Company’s solid NIM and overall earnings.
 Profitability is also aided by wire transfer fees, as well as the IBE charter, which allows the Company to operate essentially tax exempt.

 Funding and Liquidity Combined Building Block (BB) Assessment: Moderate/Weak